chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 Privacy Pass, there is already a party who is necessarily trusted to protect the user's privacy in this way, and whose operational availability is already a prerequisite for using the system.
-In Oblivious HTTP, this is the Relay; in Privacy Pass it is typically a transport proxy.
+In Oblivious HTTP, this is the Relay; in Privacy Pass it is often the Attester.

 When such a party exists, it is RECOMMENDED that they operate a mirror service for their users and K is set to 1.
 This avoids revealing any metadata about